 Your FIRST-AID KIT should contain Lip balm with sunscreen, Aspirin, Ibuprofen , Malaria pills, band aids/plasters, tape, anti-histamine, Antiseptic cream, Imodium or similar tablets for mild cases of diarrhea, re-hydration powder, insect repellent, extra prescription drugs you may be taking.

 Get away from the hustle and bustle of Kampala and experience the thrill of adventure in Jinja.
-What better way to spend the weekend than three days of endless thrills.
-We’ll party at the Nile, explore the best of Jinja town, zipline in Mabira, trek through the forest, and return to the city fresh, enlivened, and ready to take on the work.
+What better way to spend the weekend than two days of endless thrills.
+We’ll party at the Nile, explore the best of Jinja town, zip-line in Mabira, trek through the forest, and return to the city fresh, enlivened, and ready to take on the work.